 Programme

-The Bachelor in Applied Information Technology offers the following programme:
+The Bachelor in Applied Information Technology offers a structured pathway for progressive specialisation within the realm of computer science professions:

 Academic Contents